Nam Taehyun Still Trying To Form New Band– Former WINNER Member Looks Ready to Restart Music Career: Will Sulli Be Involved?

 Of course. the fans are behind him offering lots of support on social media.

 @soompi Good for him!
 Good luck!
-Taehyunie is very talented so I know he will create great music! ????
-IC is supporting him ????
+Taehyunie is very talented so I know he will create great music!????
+IC is supporting him????

 — Joss | WOT4+1❤ (@JossBB13) January 7, 2017